Written by 9:09 am Blog, Buyers

 What To Do With All Those Recommendations

 A home inspection is a big deal.
-That said, it’s OK if a house that you love doesn’t score 100% on a home inspection checklist!
+With that being said, it’s okay if a house that you love isn’t perfect during a home inspection.
 Instead, aim to have an experienced home inspector provide detailed and accurate information about the property you are planning to purchase.
 That way, you’ll know exactly what you’re purchasing, and can plan for your future more confidently.

-No matter where you are in your buyer’s journey, it’s never too late to begin working with an agent.
-Contact us today if you’re looking for assistance finding the perfect home!
+No matter where you are in your buyer’s journey, it’s never too late to begin working with us.
+Reach out to a Howard Hanna agent today if you’re looking for assistance finding the perfect home!

 Close